-Before installing or setting up a WordPress site or blog, you will need to register a domain name.
+Before you can install or set up a WordPress site or blog, you will need to register a domain name.

 We explain the main differences between the “hosted” vs the “self-hosted” WordPress options in more detail in this tutorial:

-If you’re not building a digital presence on your own domain name, then you are growing someone else’s asset!
+If you’re not building a web presence on your own domain name, then you are growing someone else’s asset!

-For this reason, unless you’re doing work for clients, we recommend installing your WordPress site or blog on a domain that you own or control.
+For this reason, if you’re building your own business online, we recommend installing your websites and blogs on domains that you own or control.

-So … the first step BEFORE you install WordPress is to register a domain name.
+So … the first step BEFORE installing WordPress is to register a domain name.

 How To Register A Domain Name